 To install dependencies open system command line, cd to project's dir & run:

-Theme's defaults are already built and located in the
+Theme's assets are pre-built for your convenience and located in the

 public/_assets folder.
 Preconfigured build logic is located at